gitlabhq/gitlabhq/docker/README.md

 sudo docker build --tag gitlab-app:7.10.1 docker/app/
 ```

+After this run the images as described in the prepivous section.

 We assume using a data volume container, this will simplify migrations and backups.
 This empty container will exist to persist as volumes the 3 directories used by GitLab, so remember not to delete it.